salma1213/Passive_Green/README.md

 # Passive_Green
-SC Participation.
-Due to the narrow time bandwidth this repository will be updated once we pass the UI creating
+Due to the narrow time bandwidth this repository will be updated once we pass the UI creation phase